 Kolt’s reluctance to join the team earlier didn’t come from the overly bossy Earth Council; it wasn’t from the spat with Samantha; it wasn’t this damn storm that had been getting bigger and bigger for weeks.

 It was time.
-“Time is the only protagonist.”, Kolt repeated and repeated to himself in a psych-up mantra.
+“Time is the only protagonist, “ Kolt repeated to himself in a psych-up mantra.
 These were the final moments.

 These were the moments where he had to choose to get over the things of the past and make the move toward the future.